-SECTION IX.
+7.409.
 COMPLIMENTARY ITEMS FROM THE GAMING ENTERPRISE

-- A. The use of complimentary items shall be governed by regulations established by the Commission, which shall be in accord with the NIGC MICS, found at 25 C.F.R. § 542.17. - B. Employee, Primary Management Official, Tribal Council member, Tribal Chairperson, Vice-Chairperson, member of the Tribal Judiciary, member of the Gaming Board of Directors or the Commission, shall be authorized to receive complimentary items from the Tribe's gaming enterprise only if it is received as a member of the general public or as a Tribal Citizen.
-Employee, Primary Management Official, Tribal Council member, Tribal Chairperson, Vice-Chairperson, member of the Tribal Judiciary shall not receive any items associated with promotions, incentives and awards related to gaming activity.
+The use of complimentary items shall be governed by regulations established by the A.

+Commission, which shall be in accord with the NIGC MICS, found at 25 C.F.R. § 542.17.

+В. Employee, Primary Management Official, Tribal Council member, Tribal Chairperson, the Commission, shall be authorized to receive complimentary items from the Tribe's gaming enterprise only if it is received as a member of the general public or as a Tribal Citizen.
+Employee, member of the Tribal Judiciary shall not receive any items associated with promotions, incentives and awards related to gaming activity.